Uniswap/smallocator/README.md

 # $$\mathbf{Sm\color{green}{allocator}}$$ 🤏

 A minimalistic server-based allocator for [The Compact](https://github.com/Uniswap/the-compact).
 Smallocator provides an API for sponsors to request resource lock allocations across multiple blockchains, with support for EIP-4361 session authentication and signing EIP-712 `Compact` messages.
+It also includes a frontend application for interacting directly with the server that also facilitates making deposits into resource locks it oversees.

 > ⚠️ Smallocator is under developement and is intended to serve as a reference for understanding server-based allocator functionality and for testing purposes.
 Use caution when using Smallocator in a production environment.